bplittle/api-docs-test/source/includes/_rounds.md

 `start_date` | UNIX timestamp | The Round's start date
 `end_date` | UNIX timestamp | The Round's end date
 `rules` | Type-specific rules.
 See [Round Types and their Rules](#round-types-and-their-rules).
+`manually_advance` | boolean | 	Whether a timed round automatically advanced at its end_date or requires a manual trigger

 ### Minimum Permission